VitRuzicka/dynbalabot/README.md

 - an open source dual legged balancing robot
 - based on Ascento and SK8O
 - my final year's project
-- the parent of smaller project dynbalaStepper for driving steppers in gearboxes: https://github.com/VitRuzicka/dynbalaStepper

 ## platform